We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Security

-Channel settings also best secure the diamonds.
+They also effectively secure the diamonds.
 The cut in the shank is sized specifically for the diamonds, so they sit snug inside.

 You’ll have less worry about them falling out during everyday activities, but I still recommend removing the jewelry during this time.